vitelabs/go-vite/docs/api/rpc/subscribe_v2.md

   "result":"0x4b97e0674a5ebef942dbb07709c4a608"
 }
 ```
-New logs will be sent to subscriber in callback's `result` field when generated
+When a new vmlog is generated, it will be sent as callback message
 ```json
 {
   "jsonrpc":"2.0",